SoftUni/Programming-Basics-Book-JS-EN/chapter-01-first-steps-in-programming.md

 ![](assets/chapter-1-images/01.Hello-js-06.png)

 Now that you've **learned how to execute programs**, you can test the sample notification programs you have above.
 Have fun with them, try out different things.
 Try changing them and playing with them.
-Swap the `console.log("Hello JavaScript");`** command for `console.error("Error occured");`** and start your program.
+Swap the `console.log("Hello JavaScript");`** command for `console.error("Error occurred");`** and start your program.
 Note that notification programs can only be executed in our browser and when we try running them from the console, we receive an error.
 This is due to the fact that the console doesn't support notification via visual elements, like `alert`.

 ## Typical Mistakes in JavaScript Programs
 One of the usual mistakes beginners make is mixing up **capital and lowercase letters**.
 However, they matter when we call commands and can impede proper functioning.
 Here's an example of such a mistake: